joakim-brannstrom/dextool/plugin/mutate/README_roadmap.md

 New items are added at the top

+ * rewrite the schemata engine. it is now obvious which patterns are generic.
+   It should be possible to completely generalize.
  * fix sdl for single line if-statement. it do not delete the branch.
  * display mutant prioritization to the user?
 Depending on how it is implemented.
  * implement a function mutation coverage metric or something.
 It can be argued